UEFA European Championship qualifying: 2000s

+2020s–present

 From 2020, qualification began to be linked with the newly created UEFA Nations League: participation in the qualifying play-offs was now determined based on the teams' performances in that competition and not in qualification itself.
 The play-offs themselves were restructured into four-team brackets consisting of semi-finals and a final.
-In the 2020 qualifying, the top two teams of the ten qualifying groups took twenty places in the main tournament.
-From each of the four divisions of the 2018–19 Nations League, the four best-ranked teams not already qualified for Euro 2020 filled in a play-off bracket for that division, and the winner of each bracket got a spot in the Euros as well.
+In the UEFA Euro 2020 qualifying, the top two teams of the ten qualifying groups took twenty places in the main tournament.
+From each of the four divisions of the 2018–19 UEFA Nations League, the four best-ranked teams that were not yet qualified for Euro 2020 filled in a play-off bracket for that division, and the winner of each bracket got a spot in the Euros as well.
 There were no automatic berths for Euro 2020 as it was hosted by multiple cities across the continent.
-It was actually postponed until 2021 due to the COVID-19 pandemic but retained its original branding.
+However, the tournament was postponed until 2021 due to the COVID-19 pandemic, but retained its original branding.

-In a similar fashion, the 2024 qualifying granted spots to the winners and runners-up of the ten qualifying groups, while this time only the top three divisions of the 2022–23 Nations League formed play-off brackets to determine three more finalists, and the host country got an automatic spot.
+Much like the 2020 tournament, the 2024 qualifying granted spots to the winners and runners-up of the ten qualifying groups, while this time only the top three divisions of the 2022–23 Nations League formed play-off brackets to determine three more finalists, and the host country got an automatic spot.

 For 2028, the number of groups will be increased to twelve.
 The winners will advance to the finals, while the runners-up will either also advance directly or participate in play-offs.
-It is to be announced how many and which of the four host countries will qualify by default or will play qualification matches.
+The four hosts will join the Group Stage, and the top two host teams that did not qualify directly through the Group Stage will receive automatic qualification berths, if available.
+The number of teams advancing via play-offs depends on how many host slots are used.
+The play-off slots are filled with 2-4 remaining group runners-up and 4-9 teams through 2026–27 Nations League.
+If both host berths are used, eight teams will compete in two four-team play-off paths, with the winner of each advancing to Euro 2028.
+If three hosts qualified directly to the finals and only one host received the automatic berth, twelve teams will compete in three four-team play-off paths.
+If all four hosts qualify directly, it will be four home-and-away two-legged ties between a group runner-up and a team from Nations League.